RooCMS/RooCMS/readme.md

 - **Modern PHP 8.1+**: Uses latest PHP features and strict typing
 - **RESTful API**: Complete API interface for all operations
 - **Theme System**: Modular theme architecture with modern frontend
-- **Frontend Stack**: Pico CSS framework + Alpine.js for interactivity
+- **Frontend Stack**: Tailwind CSS 4.x + Alpine.js for interactivity
 - **Security First**: CSP support, role-based access, input sanitization
 - **Database Agnostic**: Support for MySQL, MariaDB, PostgreSQL, Firebird
 - **Migration System**: Database schema versioning and migrations
+- **Backup System**: Comprehensive database backup and restore with CLI/API interfaces

 Install
 -------
 1. Download latest release: https://github.com/RooCMS/RooCMS/releases
 2. Unpack the archive to the folder with your site on hosting
 3. Create a MySQL/MariaDB database on your hosting
-4. In browser open link: `https://www.your_site.com/install/`

-> Instead of `your_site.com` use the domain name attached to your hosting.

-> Attention
-> For security purposes, RooCMS does not support the ability to work with a database without a login and password.
-When trying to use an empty password for the database, the system will show an error.
+4. Configure your web server and database settings
+5. Access your site through the web browser

+> **Note**: This is development version 2.0 - installation process may differ from final release.

+> **Security Notice**: For security purposes, RooCMS requires proper database authentication.
+Empty database passwords are not supported.